 The Charitable Trusts and Organizations Section protects the public’s interest in all property committed to charitable purposes.
 Among its responsibilities, the Section oversees nonprofit corporations generally, including nonprofit mergers, conversions and acquisitions, and may seek to revoke an organization’s franchise and articles whenever it misuses, abuses or fails to use its powers and privileges correctly.

-- Bring actions in the name of the Attorney General before the Pennsylvania Human Relations Commission to challenge discrimination in employment, housing, and public accommodations (including education institutions) on the basis of race, color, religion, national origin, age, sex, disability, and familial status when the case presents an important legal issue of statewide significance;
+- Actions in the name of the Attorney General before the Pennsylvania Human Relations Commission to challenge discrimination in violation of the Pennsylvania Human Relations Act – in employment, housing, and public accommodations (including education institutions) on the basis of race, color, religion, national origin, age, sex, disability, holding a G.E.D., or familial status – when the case presents a pattern or practice of discrimination or presents an important issue of statewide significance;

 Hard-working Pennsylvanians deserve honest wages and fair treatment in the workplace.
 The Fair Labor Section, through proactive, affirmative actions and public educational efforts, helps to assure that hard-working Pennsylvanians receive fair treatment in the workplace and supports employers that comply with labor and employment laws.
 To accomplish these objectives, the Fair Labor Section utilizes the civil and criminal resources of the Office of the Attorney General to investigate and pursue actions to end wage theft and discriminatory practices in the workplace; works in collaboration with the Pennsylvania Department of Labor and Industry’s Bureau of Labor Law Compliance and the U.S. Department of Labor; engages in policy actions; and conducts public outreach to educate workers and the public regarding workers’ rights.